-- Connect the WATERMARK Monitor to your Windows® based (PC) computer (laptop or desktop) with a USB or serial cable.
-One end connects to the Monitor at the port labeled 'USB Port' or 'Serial Port' and the other end connects to one of the USB ports or serial COM ports on your computer. - 2.
-Double click the WaterGraph icon on your desktop to open the program. - The first window you will see may say 'Choose Language.'
+- Connect the WATERMARK Monitor to your Windows® based (PC) computer (laptop or desktop) with the supplied serial cable.
+One end connects to the Monitor at the port labeled "Serial Port" and the other end connects to one of the COM ports on your computer, or through a USB to serial adapter. - 2.
+Double click the WaterGraph icon on your desktop to open the program. - The first window you will see may say "Choose Language."
 If so, select the language you wish to use.
 This can later be changed in the File pull down menu, but the program must be re-started to take effect. - 4.
-The next window you see says 'Auto Detect.'
+The next window you see says "Auto Detect."
 This window prompts you to allow the program to locate the correct COM port on your computer or allows you to select the appropriate port.
-Click either 'Auto Detect' or select the COM port from the drop down list and click 'Done.' - 5.
-Once the computer has connected with the Monitor, the main program window will open which says 'WaterGraph'. - Select 'Setup Datalogger' This will open the Setup window where you input the characteristics with which you want your Monitor to take readings. - 7.
-First, enter a specific name in the space provided after Datalogger Name: (16 alphanumeric characters available using spacebar for blank spaces). - Then click on the pull down menu arrow in the box labeled 'Read Interval.'
+Click either "Auto Detect" or select the COM port from the drop down list and click "Done." - Once the computer has connected with the Monitor, the main program window will open which says "WaterGraph." - Select "Setup Datalogger."
+This will open the Setup window where you input the characteristics with which you want your Monitor to take readings. - First, enter a specific name in the space provided after Datalogger Name: (16 alphanumeric characters available using spacebar for blank spaces). - 8.
+Then click on the pull down menu arrow in the box labeled "Read Interval."
 Here you select the interval with which the Monitor will automatically read the sensors.
-Note that next to each choice of reading interval the approximate capacity of readings is displayed in parentheses. - If you are using a soil temperature sensor, skip this step.
-If you want the Monitor to be programmed with a default soil temperature, which will compensate the WATERMARK readings, input that value in the space provided and pick either 'F' for Fahrenheit or 'C' for Centigrade scale. - 10.
-Proceed to the pull down menu for 'Sensor 1.'
-Here you will select which type of sensor this port is connected to, from the choice of: Temp F, Temp C, WATERMARK, Switch Closure, Rain Gauge (Port 8 only), RSU calibration (34 or 93), Volts, 4-20mA or Off.
+Note that next to each choice of reading intervals, the approximate capacity of readings is displayed in parentheses. - 9.
+If you are using a soil temperature sensor, skip this step.
+If you want the Monitor to be programmed with a default soil temperature, which will compensate the WATERMARK readings, then input that value in the space provided and pick either "F" for Fahrenheit or "C" for Centigrade scale. - 10.
+Next, proceed to the pull down menu for "Sensor 1."
+Here you will select which type of sensor this port is connected to, from the choice of: Temp F, Temp C, WATERMARK, Switch Closure, RSU calibration (16, 32, or 93), Volts, 4-20mA or Off.
 If you will be using a soil temperature sensor, then it should be installed on Port 1.
-Refer to Sensor Selection on page 5 for additional information. - In the space next to the Sensor choice, you will see 'Name.'
-Type in a site specific name to identify this sensor location (up to 8 alphanumeric characters). - 12.
-Proceed through all 8 ports, selecting 'Off' for any unused ports. - 13.
-The date and time are automatically retrieved from your computer's clock. - 14.
+Refer to Sensor Selection on page 5 for additional information. - 11.
+In the space next to the Sensor choice, you will see "Name."
+In the empty box next to "Name," type in a site specific name to identify this sensor location (you have up to 8 alphanumeric characters available). - 12.
+Proceed through all 8 ports, selecting "Off" for any unused ports. - 13.
+The date and time is automatically retrieved from your computer's clock. - 14.
 Now the starting time needs to be set.
-If 'Now,' is selected the time will automatically be set.
-If 'Other,' is selected you will need to input the date and time when you want the readings to commence.
+If you select "Now," the time will automatically be set.
+If you select "Other," then you will need to input the date and time when you want the readings to commence.
 This will allow the Monitor to begin taking readings at a future date. - 15.
-SETUP characteristics can be saved with the 'Save Datalogger Setup' choice from the File menu, for programming multiple units. - 16.
-When finished, click on 'Send Setup to Datalogger.'
+Your SETUP characteristics can be saved with the "Save Datalogger Setup" choice from the File menu, for programming multiple units. - 16.
+When you are finished, click on "Send Setup to Datalogger."
 This launches or transfers your configuration to the Monitor's memory. - 17.
-Click 'OK' when the pop up window indicates data collection was successful and unplug the cable.
+Click "OK" when the pop up window says data collection successful and unplug the serial cable.